MiraWelner/Chan-ADMM-Reimplementation/README.md

 # About
-In 2023 I took a course taught by Professor Qi Guo at Purdue University in machine learning and statistics.
+In 2023 I took a graduate level course taught by Professor Qi Guo at Purdue University in machine learning and statistics.
 The final project was to reimplment a seminal machine learning publication.
 I elected to re-implement the paper <i>Plug and Play ADMM for Image Restoration</i> by Dr. Stanley Chan.
 My work earned me a
 86.0 / 84.0 on the final project and an A in the class.
 This GitHub Repository is my work on this final project as well as the paper.